cjepeway/p6-tz/README.md

 toy implementation of timezones for perl6

-In it's current incarnation, this module hooks into the [IANA Olson TZ library](https://github.com/eggert/tz) via NativeCall.
+In its current incarnation, this module hooks into the [IANA Olson TZ library](https://github.com/eggert/tz) via NativeCall.

 ### Building a Shared Version of the Olson DB ###